-As Programme Director for the RSCM's Sacred Music Studies, he has helped musicians and clergy to explore their vital work in worship: liturgy and music.
+As Programme Director for the RSCM's Sacred Music Studies, he has helped many musicians and clergy to explore their vital work in worship: liturgy and music.

 In 2015 he was awarded Associate of the RSCM (ARSCM) for considerable contributions of national significance to music and liturgy.

-Previous musicians at Holy Trinity Church
+Previous musicians who have served at Holy Trinity include

-- Piers Jones (organist until November 2011)
+- Piers Jones† (Organist until November 2011)

-- David Page (assistant organist until January 2015)
+- David Page (Assistant Organist until January 2015)

 - Malcolm Allan† (for over 20 years, organist for Friday morning celebrations of the Eucharist)